alnew/UW_volunteers_2019/README.md

  - conda install xlrd
 3. Close Anaconda Navigator, then re-open Anaconda Navigator

+### For Mac:
+1. In Anaconda Navigator, launch Jupyter Labs.
+2. In Jupyter Labs, navigate to File > New > Terminal.
+A new tab should open called “Terminal 1”.
+In this terminal, run the following commands.
+(NOTE: anytime you enter a command and see "Proceed ([y]/n)?" type "y")
+ - conda create -n unitedway python=3.7
+ - conda activate unitedway
+ - conda config --add channels conda-forge
+ - conda install poppler
+ - conda install pandas
+ - conda install xlrd

 ## Step 4: Open Jupyter Lab with your unitedway environment